otrv4/otrv4/otrv4.md

 #### Ratcheting the DH keys

-The rotation of the DH keys does not take place in every ratchet but every third.
+The rotation of the DH keys does not happen every ratchet but every third.

 If `i` is bigger than zero and a multiple of three: